sizhuoli/TreeCountSegHeight/README.md

 This repo contains code for the paper [Deep learning enables image-based tree counting, crown segmentation and height prediction at national scale](https://academic.oup.com/pnasnexus/article/2/4/pgad076/7073732 'link to paper')

+## NEW!!
+Training and testing data released for research purposes

+- Tree crown delineation data now availble [here](https://drive.google.com/drive/folders/1IS_U3pmYmEN_SmQwIVy71aH0wYUhjjsk?usp=sharing)

+- Please cite our paper if you find the data useful :)

+- Acknowledgements to [Styrelsen for Dataforsyning og Infrastructur](https://sdfi.dk/) and [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/) for open sourcing aeiral images for building the datsets

+### Key features

+For the Danish dataset:

+- We offer image patches preprocessed in two ways: a. patch-normalization to 0 mean and unit std (used in paper); b. raw patches with orginial pixel intensities.

+- There are several empty patches with no crown delineations (used as negative sample for training), which can be removed

+- Coordinates have been removed

 ## Trained models ready for deployment

 ### Download models: :crossed_fingers: